 Like in the Movies ‘Gaya sa Pelikula Series’ (2020)

 What about?
 Karl (Paolo Pangilinan) needs money to pay his rent, while Vlad (Ian Pangilinan) needs a place to stay.
-They first meet with hostility, but to escape from their difficult predicament, they need to compromise.
+They first meet with hostility, but to escape their difficult predicament, they need to compromise.
 That means they must stay close together.

 The Boy Foretold by the Stars (2019)